ariafyy/R2Base/README.md

 ### Index
 R2Base supports a range of different index that enables fast ranking and supports both text and visual data.
+- Meta and ID: ID reading, structured filters
 - Sparse Index: BM25 or SPARTA
 - Dense Index: Brutal Force or LSH

 ### Readers
 R2Base uses Transformers as its reader.
 It can read both text and visual data.

 ### Query Engine
 The query engine is a server that enables clients to query R2Base via simple RESTful API.
-The query usually combines index ranking and reading.
+The query usually combines index ranking and reading using different strategies.

 ## What is not R2Base
 We try to keep R2Base simple and focused.
 R2Base is not responsible for: